 Email marketing automation has a lot to contribute to your business.
 While email marketing alone will not drive your business very far, clubbing your email marketing efforts with automation features can help.

 PS: Here’s all you need to know about email marketing vs. marketing automation.

 Emails are the most convenient and proven way to communicate with your users and leads.
 Thanks to the need of personalization, today you can add GIFs in your emails, add a little humour to your subject line, and do so much more.
 Emails are have come past being just a plain text.
 It is informative, targeted, personalized, and engaging.
 But are your emails really engaging your leads the way you want them to?
-Check these 11 email marketing metrics to be sure your emails are steered in the right direction.
+Check these 11 email marketing performance metrics to be sure your emails are steered in the right direction.

 Before that, let me answer a persistent question I keep hearing-

 Can email marketing automation boost your online brand building?

 Yes.
 But that requires a consistency in your marketing messages, brand proposition, and email concepts.
 You cannot send random emails to your leads or cold emails to those who haven’t signed up for your emails.
 These practices spoil your email reputation, hampering your email delivery and engagement.
 Here are few tips to begin with email marketing automation-